 The McKenzie Law Story

 The owners of McKenzie Law Solicitors, Niels and Vicki McKenzie met at The College of Law in Chester in 1993.
 Niels set up the practice in 2007 to provide expert and practical legal advice to individuals and businesses.
 We are fortunate to get lots of repeat work from clients and we are always pleased to welcome new clients.
-We are thrilled to say that nine years on the firm is going from strength to strength with clients valuing our boutique, specialist legal services.
+We are thrilled to say that TEN years on the firm is going from strength to strength with clients valuing our boutique, specialist legal services.